Basketball fans share their memories

 From Former UT basketball player David Fisher:

 Billy, thanks for the update on Coach.
-Its much appreciated.
-Here is a story that you will like.
+It’s much appreciated.
+Here’s a story you might enjoy.

-In the 74-75 season, the Aggies were coming to Austin for a Saturday afternoon game.
-Usually, a couple of days before one of the SWC teams came to Austin, the Daily Texan would run an article about one of their players or coaches.
-So Thursday before the aggie game, the Daily Texan ran an article about aggie Coach Shelby Metcalf and how he had recently earned a PhD.
+During the 1974-75 season, the Aggies were coming to Austin for a Saturday afternoon game.
+Typically, a couple of days before an SWC team visited Austin, the Daily Texan would publish an article about one of their players or coaches.
+So, on the Thursday before the Aggie game, the Daily Texan ran an article about Coach Shelby Metcalf, highlighting his recent achievement of earning a Ph.D.

-So I read their article and some of his PhD research dealt with some information that I could use for a paper in my business communication class.
-So Friday afternoon when we were finished with practice, the aggies came in for their workout.
-As we were leaving to go to the locker room, I went up to Coach Metcalf and congratulated him on his PhD.
+After reading the article, I realized some of his research related to a topic I was covering in my business communication class.
+On Friday afternoon, after we finished practice, the Aggies arrived for their workout.
+As we left to go to the locker room, I approached Coach Metcalf to congratulate him on his Ph.D.

-He was a bit stunned until I mentioned the Daily Texan article and then he smiled and said thank you.
-I tried to ask him about his research and told him it could be of benefit to one of my classes.
-He looked at me and smiles and in his drawl, he said, I am a little busy right now but call my secretary Monday morning and we will see what we can do.
+He looked a bit surprised until I mentioned the Daily Texan article.
+He smiled and thanked me.
+I then asked him about his research, explaining it could be useful for one of my classes.
+He smiled again and, with his Southern drawl, replied, “I’m a little busy right now, but call my secretary Monday morning, and we’ll see what we can do.”

-So I called his secretary Monday morning and she was very nice and told me that they had already sent some info to me.
-I was a bit stunned but thanked her for their kindness.
-Thursday at practice, Coach Black walks into practice and walks up to me with a package addresses to me from the Texas A&M Athletic Dept. lol He hands it to me with a strange look on his face.
-I opened it and was explaining what it was to Coach.
-It turned out that Coach Metcalf sent me a copy of his thesis.
-I couldn't believe it.
-Coach Black looked at me, shook his head and walked away.
-He did that a lot.
+So, I called his secretary Monday morning.
+She was very kind and informed me that they had already sent some information to me.
+I was a bit taken aback but thanked her for their generosity.
+Later that week, during practice on Thursday, Coach Black walked in and approached me with a package addressed to me from the Texas A&M Athletic Department.
+He handed it to me with a puzzled expression on his face.
+I opened it and began explaining its contents to Coach.
+It turned out that Coach Metcalf had sent me a copy of his thesis!
+I couldn’t believe it.
+Coach Black looked at me, shook his head, and walked away—he often did that.

-Billy, I still laugh about that to this day.
-Most don't know this but with a few exceptions, fan bases hate each other more than the players and coaches do.
-Take care and stay safe.
-Keep up the great work.
+Billy, I still chuckle about that to this day.
+Most people don’t realize it, but, with a few exceptions, fan bases often harbor more animosity towards each other than the players and coaches do.
+Take care, stay safe, and keep up the great work!

 Chris Barbee 2/22/2021

-I covered the women’s basketball team for The Daily Texan during the 73-74 school year (coach was Rodney Page).
-The girls had to fight with intramural teams for practice time at Gregory Gym, they pooled their money for gasoline to fuel team members’ cars.
-Where possible they spent the night at team members’ homes and they borrowed their uniforms from the volleyball team.
+I covered the women’s basketball team for The Daily Texan during the 73-74 school year (Coach Page was Rodney Page).
+The girls had to fight with intramural teams for practice time at Gregory Gym.
+They pooled their money for gasoline to fuel team members’ cars.
+Where possible, they spent the night at team members’ homes, and they borrowed their uniforms from the volleyball team.
 I loved and respected those young ladies and Coach Page.